5axes/ImportExportProfiles/README.md

 ### Curaprofile

-The lastest release of the plugin also alow to export/import directly Cura Profiles.
+The latest release of the plugin also alow to export/import directly Cura Profiles.